Rate this page:

 Copy URL

-To create a client instance and to connect, import VoxImplantSDK to your swift class.
-Also, your class should support the VIClientSessionDelegate protocol.
+To create a client instance and connect, import VoxImplantSDK into your Swift class.
+Additionally, your class must conform to the VIClientSessionDelegate protocol.

-On the class initialization, create a Voximplant client instance and declare your class as a session delegate for the client instance (see the code example below).
-Then call the connect method to connect to the cloud.
+On class initialization, create a Voximplant client instance and declare your class as a session delegate for the client instance (see the code example below).
+Then, call the connect method to connect to the cloud.

-In the clientSessionDidConnect function, call the login(password) method to log in to the platform with password or the login(oneTimeKey) to log in with one time key.
+In the clientSessionDidConnect function, call the login(password) method to log in to the platform using a password.
+Alternatively, use the login(oneTimeKey) method to log in using a one-time key.

 Refer to this code example to understand the login process: